moelomda/Embedded-Linux/Embedded_Linux_Concepts/Kernel/Part1/readme.md

 arm-linux-gnueabi-gcc
 ```

-In the context of Linux kernel modules, the `.ko` extension indicates a loadable kernel module.
+ the `.ko` extension indicates a loadable kernel module.
 When you build your GPIO module for ARM architecture using a cross-compiler, you obtain a file named `gpio.ko`.
 This file can then be loaded into the Linux kernel at runtime using tools like `insmod` or `modprobe`.

 ```bash
 # Compile GPIO module for ARM architecture